 To ensure fast visualization in all ArcGIS clients, point scene layers are used to display large amounts of point data.
-For example, you may use a point scene layer to display the trees in a city using preset layers.
 You can symbolize point features in point scene layers with point symbols that are billboarded or contain 3D marker symbol layers.
 Any feature that can be represented by a point can be used in a point scene layer.

 Point scene layers are automatically thinned to improve performance and visibility at greater distances.
 Automatic thinning means that not all features are displayed at greater distances.

 A point scene layer is only supported in the 3D category of a scene.